-- Air conditioning condensation - Irrigation water from agricultural sources that is commingled with urban stormwater - Springs - Uncontaminated water from crawl space pumps - Footing drains - Flows from riparian habitats and wetlands - Discharges from emergency fire fighting activities in accordance with S2 Authorized Discharges - Non-stormwater discharges authorized by another NPDES or state waste discharge permit - ii.
-Conditionally allowable discharges: The policies may allow the following categories of non-stormwater discharges only if the stated conditions are met and such discharges are allowed by local codes: - Discharges from potable water sources, including but not limited to water line flushing, hyperchlorinated water line flushing, fire hydrant system flushing, and pipeline hydrostatic test water.
-Planned discharges shall be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted if necessary, and volumetrically and velocity controlled to prevent resuspension of sediments in the MS4. - Discharges from lawn watering and other irrigation runoff.
-These discharges shall be minimized through, at a minimum, public education activities and water conservation efforts conducted by the Secondary Permittee and/or the local jurisdiction. - Dechlorinated swimming pool, spa and hot tub discharges.
+- (a) Discharges from potable water sources, including but not limited to water line flushing, hyperchlorinated water line flushing, - (b) Fire hydrant system flushing, and pipeline hydrostatic test water.
+Planned discharges shall be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted if necessary, and volumetrically and velocity controlled to prevent resuspension of sediments in the MS4. - (c) Discharges from lawn watering and other irrigation runoff.
+These discharges shall be minimized through, at a minimum, public education activities and water conservation efforts conducted by the Secondary Permittee and/or the local jurisdiction. - (d) Dechlorinated swimming pool, spa and hot tub discharges.
 The discharges shall be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted and reoxygenated if necessary, and volumetrically and velocity controlled to prevent resuspension of sediments in the MS4.
 Discharges shall be thermally controlled to prevent an increase in temperature of the receiving water.
-Swimming pool cleaning wastewater and filter backwash shall not be discharged to the MS4. - Street and sidewalk wash water, water used to control dust, and routine external building washdown that does not use detergents.
+Swimming pool cleaning wastewater and filter backwash shall not be discharged to the MS4. - (e) Street and sidewalk wash water, water used to control dust, and routine external building washdown that does not use detergents.
 The Secondary Permittee shall reduce these discharges through, at a minimum, public education activities and/or water conservation efforts conducted by the Secondary Permittee and/or the local jurisdiction.
-To avoid washing pollutants into the MS4, the Secondary Permittee shall minimize the amount of street wash and dust control water used.

-- Other non-stormwater discharges shall be in compliance with the requirements of a pollution prevention plan reviewed by the Permittee which addresses control of such discharges. - iii.
-The Secondary Permittee shall address any category of discharges in (i) or (ii) above if the discharge is identified as a significant source of pollutants to waters of the State. - c.
-Maintain a storm sewer system map showing the locations of all known storm drain outfalls, labeling the receiving waters (other than ground water) and delineating the areas contributing runoff to each outfall.
+To avoid washing pollutants into the MS4, the Secondary Permittee shall minimize the amount of street wash and dust control water used. - (f) Other non-stormwater discharges shall be in compliance with the requirements of a pollution prevention plan reviewed by the Permittee which addresses control of such discharges. - iii.
+The Secondary Permittee shall address any category of discharges in (i) or (ii), above, if the discharge is identified as a significant source of pollutants to waters of the State. - c.
+Maintain a storm sewer system map showing the locations of all known MS4 outfalls and discharge points, labeling the receiving waters (other than groundwater) and delineating the areas contributing runoff to each outfall and discharge point.
 Make the map (or completed portions of the map) available on request to Ecology and to the extent appropriate, to other Permittees.
 The preferred format for mapping is an electronic format with fully described mapping standards.
-An example description is provided on Ecology's website.33 - d.
-Conduct field inspections and visually inspect for illicit discharges at all known MS4 outfalls.
-Visually inspect at least one third (on average) of all known outfalls each year beginning no later than two years from the initial date of permit coverage.
+28 - d.
+Conduct field inspections and visually inspect for illicit discharges at all known MS4 outfalls and discharge points.
+Visually inspect at least one third (on average) of all known outfalls and discharge points each year beginning no later than two years from

+28 New Secondary Permittees shall meet the requirements of S6.D.3.c no later than four and one-half years from the initial date of permit coverage.

+- the initial date of permit coverage.
 Implement procedures to identify and remove any illicit discharges.
 Keep records of inspections and follow-up activities. - e.
-Implement a spill response plan that includes coordination with a qualified spill responder.34 - f.
+Implement a spill response plan that includes coordination with a qualified spill responder.29 - f.
 No later than two years from initial date of permit coverage, provide staff training or coordinate with existing training efforts to educate staff on proper BMPs for preventing illicit discharges, including spills.
 Train all Secondary Permittee staff who, as part of their normal job responsibilities, have a role in preventing such illicit discharges.